 One of my first times visiting Bryon bay as a young adult, I escaped Melbourne winter for a couple of weeks.

 Instead of staying in the places I’d stayed with family, I decided to stay a 20 walk along the coast at Belongil Beach.

 After walks into town and back along the soft sand there were locals around this area and a calmer atmosphere.
-I quickly found, walks in the opposite direction, north soon I was on large stretches of beach with not another soul at times to be seen.
+I also quickly found, walks in the opposite direction, and soon I was on large stretches of beach with not another soul to be seen.

 Anyone familiar with Byron Bay, and this stretch of beach in particular will know that the beach is stunning, paradise and you feel incredibly lucky to be in the world when swimming in this water and looking at the view.